RobinHerbots/Inputmask/README.md

 ### set defaults

 Defaults can be set as below.
 ```javascript
 $.extend($.inputmask.defaults, {
     'autoUnmask': true
 });
 ```
-However if the property is defined within an alias you need to set it for the alias definition.
+But if the property is defined within an alias you need to set it for the alias definition.

 ```javascript
 $.extend($.inputmask.defaults.aliases.numeric , {